spectrocloud/librarium/content/docs/09.5-security/08-lifecycle.md

 # Overview

 Our comprehensive approach to security is ingrained in each stage of our development lifecycle.
-From initial design and coding to testing and deployment, our processes are designed to identify, prevent, and mitigate security risks to ensure we deliver reliable and secure solutions to you.
+From initial design and coding to testing and deployment, our processes are designed to identify, prevent, and mitigate security risks to ensure we deliver reliable and secure solutions.

 ![Secure development flow from feature definition and design to development and release](/security_dev_lifecycle.png)